 DNA serves as the substrate for three biological processes: replication, genetic recombination and gene transcription.
-Our group is presently concerned with the latter two, exploring the mechanisms that determine the location of genetic recombination sites and the extent to which the physical organization of genes along chromosomes is related to their biological function.
-We have now begun identifying and characterizing the components of a novel regulatory system controlling the location of recombination hotspots, the sites of genetic recombination and the extent to which recombination is regionally controlled and differs between the sexes.
-Analyzing the relation between gene function and location, we find that the persistence of ancient gene duplications keeping functionally related genes in proximity is the dominant factor determining genome organization.
+Our group is presently concerned with genetic recombination, exploring the mechanisms that determine the location of genetic recombination sites and the complex rules of DNA binding specificity.
+We are identifying and characterizing the components of a novel regulatory system controlling the location of recombination hotspots, the sites of genetic recombination, and the extent to which binding protein variants, partner protein interactions, and the influences of sex affect recombination.

 Principal Investigator: Kenneth Paigen, Ph.D.

 Co-Principal Investigator: Petko M. Petkov, Ph.D.

 Associate Research Scientist: Ruth Saxl, Ph.D.